 Using art and music to explore medical research is an exciting way to engage the public.
 A number of projects across our departments have seen collaborations with artists, animators and dancers to communicate research and engage the public with the latest medical discoveries.

 Divisional researchers use art exhibitions and projects to communicate their research with the public.
-In 2016, a collaboration between the Oxford Printmakers Co-operative and the Wellcome Centre for Human Genetics (Nuffield Department of Clinical Medicine) saw sixteen researchers paired with sixteen OPC artists to produce different works based on their research.
+A collaboration between the Oxford Printmakers Co-operative and the Wellcome Centre for Human Genetics (Nuffield Department of Clinical Medicine) saw sixteen researchers paired with sixteen OPC artists to produce different works based on their research.
 These pieces were exhibited at the Fusion Arts Centre, Cowley Road – see a selection.

-In summer 2017, researchers from the Sir William Dunn School of Pathology contributed a number of microscopy images to an exhibition in University Parks, offering members of the public the opportunity to see the beautiful images produced by the Dunn School Bioimaging Facility.
+Researchers from the Sir William Dunn School of Pathology have also contributed a number of microscopy images to an exhibition in University Parks, offering members of the public the opportunity to see the beautiful images produced by the Dunn School Bioimaging Facility.
 Researchers from the Department of Physiology, Anatomy and Genetics also contributed images.

 Researchers have also worked with animators to communicate their research to the wider public.
 Peter Oliver, Associate Professor of Neuroscience in the Department of Physiology, Anatomy and Genetics, is involved in the 'Silent Signal Project, a group exhibition that brings together animators and leading biomedical scientists to create experimental animated artworks exploring new ways of thinking about the human body.
 Working with animator Ellie Land, Professor Oliver produced an animation exploring the link between sleep and mental health, and how circadian rhythms can define our experience of the day – see the animation.
 The project was recently selected by The British Council to been shown in South Korea as part of a science and arts event in Deajeon, taking Divisional research even further afield.